kamilfranek/kamilfranek.github.io/_pages/test_page.md

 Average population density 134 people per km<sup>2</sup> is above EU average (112 people per km<sup>2</sup>).
 Czechia is less densely inhabited than Germany and Great Brittain but more than France and Spain.
 Neighboring Poland has very similar density.

 ## 50% of population live in top 130 Cities
+Pareto principle works here and roughly 80% of population lives in 20% of top cities.

 | City Inhabitants | # of Cities | # % | Population | Popul. %  |
 |--------|-----:| ------:|----------:|-------:|